vincentchan1224/vincentchan1224/README.md

 ## Hi!
 Nice to meet you!

-I'm Vincent Chan, a self-taught full stack web development and present student of Humber College.
-I love to explorer new knownledge and figure out the solution of question.
+I am a self-taught full-stack web developer and a current student at Humber College.
+I love to explore new knowledge and find solutions to questions

 ### Languages